Japanese kitchen knife: Handle

-Western handles have a bolster and a full or partial tang.
+Western handles have a bolster and a full or partial tang held together by several metal rivets.
 These handles are often heavier, but are smaller in volume and surface area than most Japanese handles.
 The scale handle materials are often synthetic or resin-cured engineered wood and are non-porous.
 Chefs who prefer the feel of a Western handle, enjoy a more handle-heavy balance and grip the handle closer to the blade.
 This allows for more weight in the cut.

+Western knife handles are usually shaped along their length to form a grip, whereas the sides are traditionally flattened.
+In very recent times, there has been a move to expand the roundedness to the sides of the handle giving a more complex cross-section.
+In contrast, Japanese knife handles typically have an oval or octagonal cross-sectional shape, with no longitudinal shaping, which is either straight or has a gradual taper towards the blade.
+Another common shape is the D-shape, which is an oval handle with a ridge running along the same side as the edge bevel, (right side of handle for a right-handed knife).
+These handles are proportional larger, but also lighter in weight, for the size of blade, so altering the balance of the knife itself.

-Japanese handles, on the other hand are traditionally made of ho wood which is burned in and friction-fitted to a hidden tang.
+Japanese handles, on the other hand are traditionally made of ho wood, which is burned in and friction-fitted to a hidden tang that does not run the full handle length.
 The wood is porous and fine-grained, which makes it less likely to split and retain its grip.
 A metal collar or buffalo horn bolster caps the handle-blade junction and further reduces the possibility splitting.
 This allows easy installation and replacement.

 More decorative woods, such as ebony, yew, cherry, or chestnut, may be made into handles, though they are heavier and often charred on the outside to improve grip and water resistance.
 If they are not cured well or properly cared for, these decorative woods will crack more easily when exposed to moisture.

 Pak or Pakka wood is a composite material of laminated wood bound in a synthetic resin matrix.
 It has the advantages of that is more durable, not porous and so waterproof, and is less likely to split.
 It is used on less expensive knives commonly replacing either the buffalo horn bolster, or both the bolster and the handle.
 The most common wood variant is chestnut.

-The most common cross-sectional shape is an octagon, which is made with a gradual taper towards the blade.
-Another common shape is the D-shape, which is an oval handle with a ridge running along the same side as the edge bevel, (right side of handle for a right-handed knife).

-A chef who prefers a knife with more weight in the blade, their knife to be lighter overall, to have a larger handle, or one who wants to replace their knife handle more easily, will often turn to a Japanese handle.